Koverse/documentation/docs/source/dev/applications/webapp.rst

     return allResults
   }

+Note that the URL will need to be changed if using in production and not just for testing with the Developer Docker Image.

 Now just just need a way of getting queries from users that we can send to the Koverse REST API query method to fetch results.